TheAwesomeShaz/TheAwesomeShaz/README.md

 ##  👋 Hi!
 I'm Shahbaaz Khan (aka TheAwesomeShaz 🕹)

-🔭 I’m currently:
+### 🔭 I’m currently:

-- Freelancing as a Gamedev
+- 💻 Freelancing as a Gamedev
-- Working on some Youtube Videos
+- 🎥 Working on some Youtube Videos
-- Working on a "personal project TBA"
+- ❔  Working on a "personal project TBA"
-- Recovering from a massive Burnout
+- 💀 Recovering from a Massive Burnout

-- 💻 I watch Trash Slice of Life Anime
+- 🍥 Watching Trash Slice of Life Anime

 <!--
 **ShahbaazKhan-TheAwesomeShaz/ShahbaazKhan-TheAwesomeShaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.